 Canon SX730 vs Leica M9

 The Canon PowerShot SX730 HS and the Leica M9 are two digital cameras that were announced, respectively, in April 2017 and September 2009.
-The SX730 is a fixed lens compact, while the M9 is a rangefinder-style mirrorless.
+The SX730 is a fixed lens compact, while the M9 is a rangefinder-focusing mirrorless.
 The cameras are based on a 1/2.3-inch (SX730) and a full frame (M9) sensor.
 The Canon has a resolution of 20.2 megapixels, whereas the Leica provides 18.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.